exlskills/course-python-introduction/03_Functions/01_Introduction_to_functions/01_Syntax/index.md

 Once you have built the function, you can easily call it using many different lists.

 To call the function, you must first define it, and then you can access it by running `sum_numbers(list)` in your python script

+Also, don't forget to add your docstring so that someone else who wants to use your function can figure out what is going on!

 ### Challenge:
 - What does **sum_numbers** return for the list `[1,1,1,1,15,2,1,2,3]`?